Solar Batteries for Home: A Comprehensive Guide

 • Much larger and occupy more space per kWh

-They are a new type of battery technology and preferred among most homeowners today.
+Lithium-ion batteries are newer battery technology than lead-acid, and preferred by most homeowners today.

 Pros: